SAP/spartacus-docs/_pages/dev/features/selective-cart.md

 ## Configuring

-No special configuration needed. (if there's any, create a new topic and add a link here.)
+No special configuration needed.

 ## Extending

-No special extensibility available for this feature. (if there's any, create a new topic and add a link here.)
+No special extensibility available for this feature.